Daily Sun (South Africa)

+Daily Sun has also transitioned to digital, with a monthly pageview count of 4.7 million and an active user base of 3 million in 2023.
+The last print edition was published on Friday 20 December 2024.
+It is still available online.

+In 2024, Daily Sun received a nomination for "Most Informative Online Publication" at the Behind the Scenes Awards (BTSA).
+Other nominees in the same category included Zimoja Lezinto, Sunday World, Isolezwe, MDNtv, and Times Live.
+The Behind the Scenes Awards celebrate excellence in various media and entertainment fields within South Africa.

 History

 The Daily Sun was launched on 1 July 2002 by Media24, a division of the Naspers group.
 It was the brainchild of veteran journalist, Deon du Plessis, who remained its publisher and minority shareholder until 11 September 2011, when he died suddenly at his Johannesburg home.

-The newspaper is based at Media Park in Auckland Park, Johannesburg, but is printed countrywide.
-It is now overseen by Publisher Jeremy Gordin, who took up the role in 2013.
+The newspaper has been overseen by editor Amos Mananyetso since 2022.